-Stock that we either own or is supplied directly from DVLA are subject to VAT and an the Department of Transport (DoT) £80 assignment fee, however where we are selling on behalf of a customer, VAT is not charged but in some instances the assignment fee may be passed on to the purchaser.
+Stock that we either own or is supplied directly from DVLA are subject to VAT and a Department of Transport (DoT) £80 assignment fee, however, where we are selling on behalf of a customer, VAT is not charged but in some instances the assignment fee may be passed on to the purchaser.

 Can I make an offer to buy a registration at a cheaper price than shown on the site?

 In a lot of cases the answer is yes.
-Stock which we either own or are selling on behalf of a customer has been valued on what we consider the correct market price to be, however you may have a different opinion on what you are prepared to pay and in most cases we will carefully consider your offer.
-But please do not make offers that are ridiculously away from the original asking price.
+Stock which we either own or are selling on behalf of a customer have been valued on what we consider the correct market price to be, however you may have a different opinion on what you are prepared to pay, we will always consider any offer we get on any number plate and in most cases we will carefully consider your offer.

 Where we are selling new plates from DVLA supplies there is relatively no scope for offers unless multiple purchases are made, so in these instances the selling price would always be the price shown on the website.